pagkly/Zed/Investopedia3/How to Use Required Rate of Return – RRR to Evaluate Stocks.md

 ## RRR vs. Cost of Capital

-Although the required rate of return is used in capital budgeting projects, RRR is not the same level of return that's needed to cover the [cost of capital](https://www.investopedia.com/terms/c/costofcapital.asp).
+Although the required rate of return is used in capital budgeting projects, RRR is not the same level of return that's needed to cover the [[cost of capital]](https://www.investopedia.com/terms/c/costofcapital.asp).
 The cost of capital is the minimum return needed to cover the cost of debt and issuing equity to raise funds for the project.
 The cost of capital is the lowest return needed to account for the capital structure.
 The RRR should always be higher than the cost of capital.

 ## Limitations of RRR